Support Athens by Locals!

-We would like to remind you that Athens by Locals is reader-supported.
+We want to remind you that Athens by Locals is reader-supported.
 By booking tours, hotels, tickets, and other travel services through the links on our website, you can help us continue providing valuable content and information.
 Note that we receive a small commission only if you make a booking using our links at the time of your visit.
-So, if you're not quite ready to book yet, you can save this post and the links and come back to make your booking when the time is right.
-We genuinely appreciate your support and are thrilled to have you as part of our travel community.
+So, if you're not quite ready to book yet, you can save this post and the links and return to make your booking when the time is right.
+We genuinely appreciate your support and are thrilled to have you in our travel community.
 Please don't hesitate to reach out if you have any questions or need assistance.
 Happy travels!

 Nestled in the heart of Athens’ city center overlooking the Parthenon, Philopappos Hill is definitely one of the must-visit places.
-Aside from the Philopappos monument, the hill is dotted with archaeological sites that are scattered among pints and quaint alleys composing the unique scenery of the noteworthy Hill of the Muses.
+Aside from the Philopappos monument, the hill is dotted with archaeological sites that are scattered among pints and quaint alleys, composing the unique scenery of the noteworthy Hill of the Muses.

 Whatever your intentions may be, here is all you need to know about your visit to the historic Philopappos Hill.